dimat/DMNumberSpellOutFormatter/README.md

 Allows to spell out numbers in different languages and with many options.
 Unlike the standard `NSNumberFormatter` it also supports ordinal numbers with any additional modes that are applicable for specific language, such as gender (feminine and masculine) and grammatical cases.

+## IMPORTANT
+At the moment library uses ICU library that is shipped with iOS, however, the used API is not part of the iOS's publicly supported subsets.
+Therefore, last time when I tried to submit an app with it to AppStore, I received:

+> **Non-public API usage:**
+>
+> The app references non-public symbols in Frameworks/NumberSpellOutFormatter.framework/NumberSpellOutFormatter: _unum_close, _unum_format, _unum_getTextAttribute, _unum_open, _unum_setTextAttribute

+The solution is to recompile ICU4C and embed it with the Framework.
+It should be done by the end of March, but if anyone could contribute, it would be very welcomed.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.